epaitoo/Random-Quote-Generator-Project/README.md

 # Random-Quote-Generator-Project
-This app displays a random quotes automatically or by clicking on a button.
+This app displays a random quotes in movies by clicking on a button.

 ## Project Requirements
 * Array of objects is named quotes